Alfresco/acs-packaging/docs/micrometer/README.md

 Alfresco repository now exposes an endpoint ```/alfresco/s/prometheus``` that is compatible with the [Prometheus](https://prometheus.io/) scarping and point.
-This end point is read-only and does not currently require authentication.
+This end point is read-only and does currently require authentication using an alfresco user.
 Prometheus uses a pulling pattern on the specified end points and is able to provide aggregation of time series events that help in monitoring our application.